Policing and Law Enforcement Investigation MSc

 What you'll study

-On our MSc Policing and Law Enforcement and Investigation course, you’ll explore the processes, legal requirements, policies and regulatory frameworks that apply to different stages of investigations into serious and complex cases.
+On our MSc Policing and Law Enforcement Investigation course, you’ll explore the processes, legal requirements, policies and regulatory frameworks that apply to different stages of investigations into serious and complex cases.

-We’ll discuss policing and law enforcement topics such as the management of investigations, the ethical issues that apply to investigations, and evidence-based practice.
+We’ll discuss policing and law enforcement topics such as the management of investigations, the ethical issues and evidence based practice that apply to investigation and the use of intelligence in both reactive and proactive investigation.
 All of this will develop your specialist knowledge and advance your understanding of research.
+You can focus on specific types of investigations, or certain aspects or stages of an investigation with optional modules in semester 2.
+Choose from a range of areas including cybercrime, disclosure, public protection, vulnerability and risk and forensic opportunities in investigation.

 How you'll study